 In 1994, the DSM-IV was released, marking the first edition to categorize autism as a spectrum disorder.
-It added Asperger’s disorder, childhood disintegrative disorder (CDD) and Rett syndrome as “types” of autism that may manifest in different ways.
-PDD-NOS was also kept as a way of categorizing children whose behaviors did not meet the specific criteria for autism, but who may still benefit from different forms of behavioral intervention.
+It added Asperger’s disorder, which was first recognized by pediatrician Hans Asperger in 1944, as well as childhood disintegrative disorder (CDD) and Rett syndrome as “types” of autism that may manifest in different ways.
+PDD NOS was also kept as a way of categorizing children whose behaviors did not meet the specific criteria for autism, but who may still benefit from different forms of behavioral intervention.
 The research hypothesis at the time was that genetic markers would be found for all five different “types” of autism.
 While that didn’t end up being the case, these changes, plus other factors, resulted in the rate of autism diagnosis expanding dramatically.
 In the early 2000s, various studies estimated rates to be about 1 in 150, and later reaching 1 in 88 by 2008.
 Children who exhibited more mild forms of autism were now more likely to be diagnosed with the disability.
-This primarily consisted of those with Asperger’s disorder and pervasive developmental disorder-not otherwise specified (PDD-NOS).
+This primarily consisted of those with Asperger’s disorder and pervasive developmental disorder not otherwise specified (PDD NOS).

 The release of the DSM-V in 2013 included 6 major changes to the editions that preceded it.
 These changes consisted of: